Knowledge is a Region in Weight Space for Fine-tuned Language Models: Efficient Finetuning

-We provide in this section the full results of efficiently fine-tuning.
-We provide the full results of the regular fine-tuning in Table \ref{tab:efficient} and the few-shot setting in Table \ref{tab:efficient_fs} and Fig.~\ref{fig:bitfit_small}.
+We provide in this section the full results of efficiently finetuning.
+We provide the full results of the regular finetuning in Table \ref{tab:efficient} and the few-shot setting in Table \ref{tab:efficient_fs} and Fig.~\ref{fig:bitfit_small}.